GY20150609/stfsclient/docs/DESIGN.md

 This is achieved by using a simple pointer-style reference to update the parent `pb` wrapper object whenever an attribute is changed on the nested `pb` wrapper object using a `setter` method.

-**Psst...** *However, I personally, prefer method **A)**, because it's explicit that way.
-It can be argued that there's not much use for method **B)** (an immediate use case doesn't come to mind), unless you are fiddling with different values while testing, even then I think there's a better way to do that.
-I'll be looking into removing it in the future.*
+**Psst...** *However, I personally, prefer method **A)**, because it's more explicit that way.
+It can be argued that there's not much use for method **B)** , however, it allows us to set some long winded nested dependency in a single easy declaration, without having to tweak other attributes, especially while testing.*

+*I'll be looking into removing it in the future, if the need arises.*

 ## Response messages and wrappers